martin-braun/CocChad/README.md

 # CocChad

-My NvChad customs for coc.nvim, nvim-dap, etc.
+My NvChad customs for coc.nvim, nvim-dap, VSCode, FireNvim etc.

 This custom set is meant to be installed on top of NvChad.
 It focuses on reverting some original behavior of nvim as well as providing a `coc.nvim` configuration with many language servers out of the box.
 It also comes with `nvim-dap` and some extensions for some languages to give debugging support right out-of-the-box.